 - (1) Fraud, or conspiracy to defraud.

-- 10 (2) Misuse of state funds in violation of the State of California Accounting Manual.
-11
+- 9 (2) Misuse of state funds in violation of the State of California 10 Accounting Manual.

 - (3) Embezzlement.
-12

-- 13 (4) Threats of bodily or other harm to state officials. - (5) Bribery or attempted bribery of a state official. - 15 (6) Unsafe or unhealthy physical environment or facility. - (7) Substantiated abuse or molestation of children. - 17 (8) Failure to report suspected child abuse or molestation. - (9) Theft of supplies, equipment or food. - (b) An agency contract terminated for cause retains appeal rights in accordance with Section 8402. - (c) The State Department of Education department shall advise child care and development contractors of the provision provisions of this section within 30 working days of its enactment. - SEC.
-124. Section 8447 of the Education Code is amended to read: - 8447. (a) The Legislature hereby finds and declares that greater efficiencies may be achieved in the execution of state subsidized child care and development early learning and educational support program contracts with public and private agencies by the timely approval of contract provisions by the Department of Finance, the Department of General Services, and the State Department of Education and by authorizing the State Department of Education to establish a multiyear application, contract expenditure, and service review as may be necessary to provide timely service while preserving audit and oversight functions to protect the public welfare. - (b) (1) The Department of Finance and the Department of General Services shall approve or disapprove annual contract funding terms and conditions, including both family fee schedules and regional market rate schedules that are required to be adhered to by contract, and contract face sheets submitted by the State Department of Education not more than 30 working days from the date of submission, unless unresolved conflicts remain between the Department of Finance, the State Department of Education, and the Department of General Services.
-The State Department of Education shall resolve conflicts within an additional 30 working day time period.
-Contracts and funding terms and conditions shall be issued to child care contractors no later than June 1.
-Applications for new child care funding shall be issued not more than 45 working days after the effective date of authorized new allocations of child care moneys.
+- 12 (4) Threats of bodily or other harm to state officials. - 13 (5) Bribery or attempted bribery of a state official. - (6) Unsafe or unhealthy physical environment or facility. - 15 (7) Substantiated abuse or molestation of children. - 16 (8) Failure to report suspected child abuse or molestation. - (9) Theft of supplies, equipment, or food. - (b) An agency contract terminated for cause retains appeal rights in accordance with Section 8402. - (c) The department shall advise contractors of the provisions of this section within 30 working days of its enactment.

+- SEC.
+125. Section 8447 of the Education Code is amended to read: - 8447. (a) The Legislature hereby finds and declares that greater efficiencies may be achieved in the execution of state subsidized early learning and educational support program contracts with public and private agencies by the timely approval of contract provisions by the Department of Finance, the Department of General Services, and the State Department of Education and by authorizing the State Department of Education to establish a multiyear application, contract expenditure, and service review as may be necessary to provide timely service while preserving audit and oversight functions to protect the public welfare. - (b) (1) The Department of Finance and the Department of General Services shall approve or disapprove annual contract funding terms and conditions, including both family fee schedules and regional market rate schedules that are required to be adhered to by contract, and contract face sheets submitted by the State Department of Education not more than 30 working days from the

+1 date of submission, unless unresolved conflicts remain between

+- 2 the Department of Finance, the State Department of Education, - 3 and the Department of General Services.
+The State Department of - 4 Education shall resolve conflicts within an additional 30 working - day time period.
+Contracts and funding terms and conditions shall be issued to contractors no later than June 1.
+Applications for new - 7 child care funding shall be issued not more than 45 working days - 8 after the effective date of authorized new allocations of child care - 9 moneys.
+10 (2) No